The School of Agriculture, Food and Wine recognises outstanding achievement through a range of scholarships and prizes.

 The school would also like to acknowledge with gratitude the generosity from donors and industry to allow the number of awards available to our students.

-The University, school and Faculty of Sciences offer several scholarships to study agriculture, food and wine programs.
+The University, school and Faculty of Sciences offer multiple scholarships to study its agriculture, food and wine programs.

 Coopers Brewery / Playford Trust honours scholarship

 The Playford Trust in partnership with Coopers offers a $7,000 honours scholarship at the Waite Research Institute in the field of barley breeding science or yeast fermentation.

 The Agricultural Bureau of South Australia provides a scholarship to encourage senior high school students to consider undertaking agricultural studies at tertiary level in South Australia.

 The $2000 Lois Harris scholarship is awarded to a first year student studying the Bachelor of Agricultural Sciences at the University of Adelaide.
 The scholarship is named in memory of Lois Harris, a member of the Advisory Board of Agriculture from 1995 to 1998, who passed away in 1998.

 The Playford Trust in partnership with the three South Australian universities offer a total of 12 scholarships of $5,000 each year to South Australians intending to study at honours level in several priority areas including agriculture and food production.